SNICScienceCloud/technical-training/introduction-to-ssc/README.md

 ```
 It will start a webserver on you VM.

-If you get any messages about missing packages, just go ahead and install the using “pip” (a Python package management system).
+If you get any messages about missing packages, just go ahead and install them using “pip” (a Python package management system).

 Test that things are working by executing (from your client)